 First off, the basics.
 You’ve got property coverage—the safety net for your structure and belongings.
 Liability coverage, saving your bacon when someone else cries “oink” on your property.
 Then there’s trip collision coverage, for when your home hits the road, literally.

-And just like a belt-and-suspenders approach to keeping your pants up, insurance for older mobile homes needs an extra dose of vigilance.
+And just like a belt-and-suspenders approach to keeping your pants up, Insurance for older mobile homes Needs an extra dose of vigilance.
 There’s the peril of the unknown, so ensuring comprehensive coverage is not just smart; it’s non-negotiable.

 Additional Protections: Riders and Endorsements for Older Mobile Homes